 It's the thing every expectant parent dreads and every new parent comes to accept within hours of their child's birth: the copious amounts of poo that little bodies are capable of producing.
 For families interested in "going green," cloth diapers may be an appealing alternative to sending endless bags of disposables to the landfill.
 But where to start?
 Fortunately, while cloth diapering can seem overwhelming, Boston has several local resources to help figure out if cloth diapering is right for your family.

 Shopping with kids (groan).
 It can be a drag, both for the children and the adults.
 But sometimes it is necessary, especially during the holidays.
 Some Boston stores really go out of their way to make kids and families happy, and we love ‘em for it.
 Many offer free activities, a few have play spaces, and others are like theme parks!
 Check out these places to take the kids during your shopping excursions to add a little (or lot of) fun to running errands.
-Want more ideas for free things to do with kids in Boston?
-Take a look at my posts about visiting museums for free in the city of Boston and in Cambridge, Somerville, and Brookline.

 Local mom and “Outdoors with Kids Boston” guidebook author, Kim Foley MacKinnon, shares her best family outing tips and picks with you as part of our guest blog series with the Appalachian Mountain Club’s Kids Outdoors Bostonfree online community.